Need to talk? Call 1800 882 436.

 Type 1 diabetes

-The most common type of diabetes in children is type 1 diabetes.
-This was once called juvenile diabetes.
+The most common type of diabetes in children is type 1 diabetes, also known as juvenile diabetes.
 Type 1 diabetes is a lifelong condition.

 Type 1 diabetes is usually an autoimmune disease, where the body’s immune system destroys the cells in the pancreas that produce insulin.